Wemino/VorpalFix/README.md

   - Pressing the Right Stick + 'A' will execute a quick load.
   - Pressing the Right Stick + 'B' will execute a quick save.

-- **Provide the option to use the HUD position similar to the Xbox 360/PlayStation 3 console version** - Added the option to position the HUD like in the Xbox 360/PlayStation 3 console version.
+- **Console-Style HUD Layout**
+  Position the HUD as in the Xbox 360/PS3 versions.

 <div align="center">
   <table>